 - Avoid data skew - Choose your partitioning key wisely so that all partitions are even size.
 For example, partitioning on State column may skew the distribution of data.
 Since the state of California has a population almost 30x that of Vermont, the partition size is potentially skewed and performance may vary tremendously.

 To create a partition table, use the Partitioned By clause:

 CREATE TABLE lineitem_part (L_ORDERKEY INT, L_PARTKEY INT, L_SUPPKEY INT,L_LINENUMBER INT, L_QUANTITY DOUBLE, L_EXTENDEDPRICE DOUBLE, L_DISCOUNT DOUBLE, L_TAX DOUBLE, L_RETURNFLAG STRING, L_LINESTATUS STRING, L_SHIPDATE_PS STRING, L_COMMITDATE STRING, L_RECEIPTDATE STRING, L_SHIPINSTRUCT STRING, L_SHIPMODE STRING, L_COMMENT STRING) PARTITIONED BY(L_SHIPDATE STRING) ROW FORMAT DELIMITED FIELDS TERMINATED BY '\t' STORED AS TEXTFILE;

 Once the partitioned table is created, you can either create static partitioning or dynamic partitioning.

 Static partitioning means that you have already sharded data in the appropriate directories.
 With static partitions, you add Hive partitions manually based on the directory location.
 The following code snippet is an example.

 Dynamic partitioning means that you want Hive to create partitions automatically for you.
-Since you have already created the partitioning table from the staging table, all you need to do is insert data to the partitioned table:
+Since you've already created the partitioning table from the staging table, all you need to do is insert data to the partitioned table: